adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, I can edit a trait

+If there is no trait, clicking the first row will open the add modal

 As a player, I can add a proficiency or language

 As a player, I can delete a proficiency or language

 As a player, I can edit a proficiency or language

+If there is no proficiency, clicking the first row will open the add modal

 As a player, I can add tracking to a feature and can set it to reset on a long or short rest